kgsws/doom_ace/readme.md

 Properties for `PlayerPawn`:

 - `Player.AttackZOffset`
-  - will not work with original action pointers
+  - will not work with original weapons
 - `Player.ViewHeight`
 - `Player.JumpZ`
   - there is no `jump` key, yet